-When 1971 rolls around Dabney has a breakthrough idea that brings the whole project within a viable price point: create a motion circuit out of discrete circuitry instead of expensive microchips, and he leaves Ampex to work on the Computer Space game full time.
-He even goes so far as to banish his second daughter Britta to the living room couch so he can turn her room into a workshop to work on the translation.
-Eschewing a $120,000 computer for the brains of the machine, Bushnell uses hard-wired circuitry for its innards, displaying the video images on a black and white 19″ TV set.
-When he finally completes it that year he finds a buyer in Nutting Associates, a manufacturer perhaps then best-known as the maker of coin-op trivia game Computer Quiz… one of the first solid-state electronic amusement games.
-Syzygy licences Computer Space to Nutting for manufacture, in exchange for a 5% royalty on the sale of every unit.
+When 1971 rolls around Dabney has a breakthrough idea that brings the whole project within a viable price point: create a motion circuit out of discrete circuitry instead of expensive microchips, and the two leave Ampex to work on the game full time.
+Bushnell even goes so far as to banish his second daughter Britta to the living room couch so he can turn her room into a workshop to work on the translation.
+Eschewing a $120,000 computer for the brains of the machine, the team uses hard-wired circuitry for its innards, displaying the video images on a black and white 19″ TV set.
+When it is finally completed that year, Bushnell finds a buyer in Nutting Associates, a manufacturer perhaps then best-known as the maker of coin-op trivia game Computer Quiz… one of the first solid-state electronic amusement games.
+Syzygy licences their video game concept to Nutting for manufacture, in exchange for a 5% royalty on the sale of every unit.
 Nolan joins the company as a chief engineer, with Dabney following a few months later.
 Bryan, however, has by now forgone his $100 dollar payment and passed on a partnership as one of the three celestial bodies in Syzygy.